gsalma99/password-generator/README.md

+## Title

-# Password Generator Starter Code
+Password Generator

+## Task Completed

+Completed the following Acceptance Criteria for the Assignment.

-//GIVEN I need a new, secure password
+GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria